Red Power movement: Early indigenous activism and the roots of Red Power

 The Relocation Act of 1956 resulted in as many as 750,000 American Indians migrating to cities during the period from 1950 to 1980.
 This Act was implemented to encourage and provide support for American Indians to find jobs in cities and improve their lives from the poverty-ridden reservations.
 The government offered vocational training, housing, and financial support for those who chose to relocate.
 These promised amenities were often not provided or inadequately provided, resulting in American Indians distanced from their cultural lands and economically worse off than before.

 The Relocation and Termination era described above fueled the resistance of American Indians.
 The oldest recognized National American Indian group was National Congress of American Indians (NCAI), established in 1944.
 NCAI set a precedent by successfully being the first multi-tribal political organization run entirely by Indians.
 NCAI fought against voting discrimination, against the termination of government to government relationship between the US and native tribes, and against US interference in tribal counsels.
 They aimed to close gaps between Indians who lived on reservations and those who had relocated to cities, elderly and Indian Youth, and different tribes from one another.
 NCAI was the main political organization that preceded the Red Power Movement.

+Indigenous Movements play a crucial part in protecting the heritage of the Native American people. the resiliency of the indigenous people in their fight for justice. a significant accomplishment for the Native American people was the integration of the "United Nations Declaration on the rights of Indigenous People" or (UNDRIP) in 2007.

 Main organizations involved

 American Indian Movement

 At the forefront of the Red Power Movement was American Indian Movement (AIM), which was founded in 1968 in Minneapolis, Minnesota.
 Originally a movement that focused on responding to cases of racial profiling and police brutality which was the initial cause of their rise of recognition.
 Its members belonged to and mainly represented urban Indian communities, and its leaders were young and militant.
 Like the Black Panthers and the Brown Berets, AIM was initially organized for the purpose of advocating Indian civil rights in cities.
 Its members monitored the practices of law enforcement agencies, and they also attempted to document and prevent acts of police harassment and brutality.
-AIM soon played a major role in building a network of urban Indian centers, churches, and philanthropic organizations.
+AIM soon played a major role in building a network of Urban Indian centers, churches, and philanthropic organizations.
 It helped establish the "powwow circuit," which publicized news about protest activities across the country.
 It is also working towards coordinating employment programs for people all around the United States.
 Skillful in attracting attention from the news media, AIM inspired local chapters and writing about American Indian political issues.
 By late 1972 and early 1973 –the height of its activism– the American Indian Movement had significantly changed and moved away from civil rights and urban issues towards treaty rights and reservation politics.
 During the 71-day occupation of the tiny hamlet of Wounded Knee, South Dakota, AIM declared the Independent Oglala Nation (ION) and set up a warrior society.